SocialiteProviders/socialiteproviders.github.io/_includes/provider/_usage.md

 ### Overriding a config

-If you need to override the provider's environment or config variables on a per endpoint basis, you may use the following:
+If you need to override the provider's environment or config variables dynamically anywhere in your application, you may use the following:

 ```php
 $clientId = "secret";